 - Bits and Pieces from Here and There

 This is where I post miscellaneous audio clips that interest me.
-I do it as opportunity permits, with occasionally long gaps of weeks or even months between updates.
-Check back once in a while and you'll eventually see something new, and hopefully interesting.
+I do it as opportunity permits, with occasionally long gaps between updates.
+If you check in here once in a while, you'll eventually see something new and hopefully interesting.

 Minneapolis/St. Paul, Minnesota, USA